-Trinidad and Tobago has a number of festivals and events throughout the year, the most famous being Carnival, which is held in late February.
-Other major events celebrate heritage, religion, or sports, and are all open to all visitors.
+This festive Caribbean nation has number of festivals and special events throughout the year, the most famous being Carnival, which is held in late February.
+Other major Trinidad and Tobago holidays celebrate heritage, religion, or sports, and are all open to all visitors.

 This annual Carnival celebration takes place in the Lenten season, 46 days before Easter.
 It originated as a costumed event among mostly African and French Creole plantation workers, and is similar to the carnivals held in Brazil.
 Calypso, soca, and steelpan music dominates, and musical competitions create excitement and intrigue.
 There are numerous cultural festivities in the days leading up to the Monday and Tuesday before Ash Wednesday, when the culminating parades and dancers take to the streets.